Jimmy Choo is a 21st century luxury accessories brand, with shoes at its heart, offering an empowered sense of glamour and a playfully daring spirit.

 A pioneer in the art of celebrity dressing, Jimmy Choo was among the first to bring shoes and handbags to Hollywood where the red carpet proved to be the ideal runway for the brand.
 Today, Jimmy Choo can be seen on style icons from celebrities to royalty, musicians to heads of state.

 The brand’s reputation as a celebrity favourite helped to fuel its rapid expansion.
-Its iconography was further defined by the bold and dramatic advertising portraying glamorous but strong women in towering heels and luxurious handbags, captured by photographers such as Mario Testino, Terry Richardson and Steven Meisel.
+Its iconography was further defined by the bold and dramatic advertising portraying glamorous but strong women in towering heels and luxurious handbags, captured by photographers such as Mario Testino, Inez and Vinoodh, Peter Lindbergh and Steven Meisel and Terry Richardson.

 Retail development has been integral to the company’s strategy.
 The first Jimmy Choo store was opened in 1996 on Motcomb Street in London, complementing a distribution in some of the most prestigious multi-brand stores in the world.
 Two years later, the company expanded to the US, opening two stores in New York City and Beverly Hills.
 International expansion continued with Jimmy Choo securing locations in the premiere luxury shopping destinations of the world’s most prestigious cities including Sloane Street and Bond Street in London, Avenue Montaigne in Paris, Via Condotti in Rome, Madison Avenue in New York, Rodeo Drive in Beverly Hills, and Ginza in Tokyo.

-Today, Jimmy Choo encompasses a complete luxury fashion brand.
+Today, Jimmy Choo encompasses a complete luxury accessories brand.
 Women’s shoes remain the core of the product offer, alongside handbags, small leather goods, scarves, sunglasses, eyewear, belts, fragrance and men’s shoes.
 Pierre Denis was appointed Chief Executive Officer in July 2012 and the creative direction is overseen by Sandra Choi.
 Together, they share a vision to create one of the world’s most treasured luxury brands.
-Part of JAB Luxury, Jimmy Choo has more than 150 stores in 32 countries and is present in the most prestigious department and specialty stores worldwide.
+Jimmy Choo has a store network encompassing 167 stores in 35 countries and is present in the most prestigious department and specialty stores worldwide.
+In October 2014 Jimmy Choo PLC was publicly listed on the London Stock Exchange with the ticker CHOO.

 Born in the UK on the Isle of Wight, and educated in Hong Kong, Choi relocated to London as a teenager to finish her secondary school education.
 During this time, Choi went to work with her uncle, Jimmy Choo, who was then a couture shoemaker based in the East End of London catering to the global jet set, including Princess Diana.
 Passionate about turning her apprenticeship into a career as a designer, Choi attended the prestigious Central St Martins School where she studied for a degree in Fashion Design whilst continuing work as Choo’s protégé.
 At his side, Choi perfecting the art of creating couture shoes: designing, cutting patterns, stitching, fitting and constructing lasts.
 Enchanted by the business, Choi eventually abandoned her studies so that she could devote herself full-time to design and the management of the atelier.